 What is vulvodynia?

-Vulvodynia is a blanket term used to describe chronic pain in the vulva for which there is no other identifiable cause.
-In case you didn’t learn enough about female anatomy in sex-ed (*cough* thanks, gender health gap), the vulva is the external part of the genitalia assigned as female, and includes the labia (the folds of skin or “lips” that enclose the opening of the vagina), the vaginal opening, and the clitoris.
+In case you didn’t learn enough about female anatomy in sex-ed (*cough* thanks, gender health gap), the vulva is the external part of the genitalia assigned as female and includes the labia (the folds of skin or “lips” that enclose the opening of the vagina), the vaginal opening, and the clitoris.

-• Localized vulvodynia describes pain felt in only one place on the vulva
+• Localized vulvodynia describes pain felt in only one place on the vulva.

-• Provoked vulvodynia describes pain that is triggered by an activity or contact made with the vulva
+• Provoked vulvodynia describes pain that is triggered by an activity or contact made with the vulva.

 • Unprovoked vulvodynia is when the pain isn’t triggered by any known factor.
 This is sometimes also called “spontaneous vulvodynia.”